 A Trip to Sost Dry Port Gilgit-Baltistan Pakistan

-I am in Sost, Hunza.
-I am trying to understand why I am here.
-There are two theories.
+I am in Sost, Hunza, trying to understand why I am here.
+There are two reasons for my visit.

-I am also here to help a cousin.
-He recently started working in the Sost dry port.
-Sost is the only dry port between Pakistan and China at Khunjarab.
-There are two dry ports.
-One is for baggage and small vehicles, and the other is for everything else, and it sees transits, freight, and cargo.
-It is interesting to see and know that Sost dry port is the bloodline for the economy of Hunza-Nagar, Gilgit-Baltistan, Pakistan, and beyond.
+Additionally, I am here to assist my cousin, who recently started working at the Sost dry port.
+Sost is the only dry port between Pakistan and China at Khunjerab.
+There are two types of dry ports: one for baggage and small vehicles, and the other for larger shipments, which handles transits, freight, and cargo.
+It is fascinating to learn that the Sost dry port is crucial for the economy of Hunza-Nagar, Gilgit-Baltistan, Pakistan, and even beyond.

-Apart from these blessings, people are materially deprived.
-On this trip, I saw a different Sost.
-This time, it is winter, and people are crazy.
-The temperature is -1 or -2 Celsius.
-It was raining and snowing all day.
-People from Gilgit-Baltistan, China, and Pakistan are here to enjoy the blessings of free trade.
+Aside from their blessings, the people are facing material deprivation.
+On this trip, I observed a different side of Sost.
+This time, it was winter, and the weather was harsh.
+The temperature hovered around -1 to -2 degrees Celsius, with rain and snow throughout the day.
+People from Gilgit-Baltistan, China, and Pakistan gathered here to enjoy the benefits of free trade.

-It is good to meet friends.
-These guys are the soldiers in the trade frontier between China and the rest of the world.
+It's great to meet friends.
+These individuals are the pioneers in the trade frontier between China and the rest of the world.

 Comments